 Cause: There 's a loose wire connection or failed connector.

 Probability How-To Steps Need More?

-High / Low Power off the machine (see "Power Off the Machine" (page 54)).
+High / Low Power off the machine (see "Power Off the Machine" (page 52)).
 Then, tighten all screw connections.
 Examine the green power connector for signs of overheating.

-Cause: There s's a defective servo motor.
+Cause: There s' a defective servo motor.

 Probability How-To Steps Need More?

-Medium See "One Axis Won't Move (or Only Moves in One Direction), and Other Axes Move" (page 228).
+Medium See "One Axis Won't Move (or Only Moves in One Direction), and Other Axes Move" (page 226).
 There have been cases of a noisy axis relating to a defective servo motor.
 This may be temperature-dependent.

 Cause: There s's loose sheet metal.

 Probability How-To Steps Need More?

 High Feel for vibrating sheet metal.
 Loose sheet metal is mistakenly diagnosed as a noisy axis motor.
 On some systems, certain axis motor speeds can cause audible vibration.

 Cause: The C Cause: The C1 (DC-BUS) capacitor is defective.
-Probability low-To Steps Low 1.
-Power off the machine (see "Power Off the Machine" (page 54)).
-Then, unplug the green power connect the axis motors (X, Y, Z, and A). tors on all of 2.
-With the electrical cabinet door open, power on the machine (see "Power On the Machine" (page 52)).
-3. Examine the green LED on the DC-BUS board, and then twist out the Emergency Stop button and press to button.
-The green LED should come on. he Reset Push in the Emergency Stop button.
+Probability How-To Steps Low Power off the machine (see "Power Off the Machine" (page 52)).
+Then, unplug the green power connectors on all of the axis motors (X, Y, Z, and A).
+2. With the electrical cabinet door open, power on the machine (see "Power On the Machine" (page 50)).
+Examine the green LED on the DC-BUS board, and then twist out the Emergency Stop button and press the Reset button.
+The green LED should come on.
+Push in the Emergency Stop button.
 If the LED goes out in two seconds or less, the capacitor is defective and must be replaced.
-If the LED talks seconds or more to go out, the capacitor is OK. kes five 5.
-If the results are not conclusive, power off the machine (see "Power Off the Machine" (page 54)).
-Then, green power connectors from the axis motors (if they're not already unplugged). unplug the Power on the machine (see "Power On the Machine" (page 52)).
-Then, carefully measure DC voltage on (common) and 203 on the DC-BUS board.
+If the LED takes five seconds or more to go out, the capacitor is OK.
+If the results are not conclusive, power off the machine (see "Power Off the Machine" (page 52)).
+Then, unplug the green power connectors from the axis motors (if they're not already unplugged).
+6. Power on the machine (see "Power On the Machine" (page 50)).
+Then, carefully measure DC voltage on wires 202 (common) and 203 on the DC-BUS board.
 If there's a DC voltage of a nominal 65 Vdc (55-75), this indicates the capacitor is OK.
-If there's a DC voltage of a nominal 40 Vdc (35-45), this indicates the capacitor is defective. wires 202
+If there's a DC voltage of a nominal 40 Vdc (35-45), this indicates the capacitor is defective.